How Can You Bring Practice Confidence to Games?

-First, let go of the past.
+- Let go of the past.
 Stop hanging on to over generalizations that only hurt your mindset, such as, “I always choke or play poorly in games.”

-Second, you have to remind yourself that the game and your physical skills are still the same; nothing has changed except the ball park you play in.
+- You have to remind yourself that the game and your physical skills are still the same; nothing has changed except the ball park you play in.

-Third, true confidence comes from within you based on your experience, belief in your skills, and past success.
+- True confidence comes from within you based on your experience, belief in your skills, and past success.
 Do not allow circumstances to dictate your confidence level, such as who you are competing against or the venue.

-Most importantly, you have to understand that confidence is a long-term trait.
+- You have to understand that confidence is a long-term trait.
 If you lose confidence when you step onto the playing field or after the first batter of the game, that’s not real confidence.